madpsy/xpa125b_controller/README.md

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873.

+# Icom IC-705

+A popular QRP radio is the Icom-705 and the XPA125B makes a good companion in situations where you need extra power.
+The problem is only PTT works using a cable from the radio to the amplifier - no automatic band selection.
+This solution requires no cabling between the radio and the amplifier - you just need the controller.

+To solve the lack of band selection you can utilise `rigctld` running on a laptop.
+Most stations have a laptop for logging etc so this feels an adiquate solution.
+You can use either the built in `rigctl` mode or run the controller over serial using the method in the `Serial Example` secion below.

+  1. Plug the 705 into the computer via USB.

+  2. Run rigctl like this (assumes Windows):

+  `rigctld.exe -r COM3 -m 3085 -t 51111`

+   Ensure the COM port is correct and you using the latest version of Hamlib.
+The hamlib rig ID for the Icom 705 is `3085`.

+  3. Configure the controller in `rigctl` mode with the IP address of the laptop and port `51111`.

+  If you want to use the controller without network access you can use the example serial scripts under Linux.
+Although Windows has the WSL you can't access the serial ports (annoying).
+Here is how you could do this under any version of Linux (including on a Raspbery Pi).

+  1. Plug the 705 into the computer via USB.
+  2. Plug the controller into the computer via USB
+  3. Configure the controller with `mode = "serial"` (no other config needed)
+  4. Find the serial device for the radio (`ls /dev/serial/by-id`)
+  5. Find the serial device for the controller (`ls /dev/ttyUSB*`)
+  6. In a terminal: `rigctld -r <path to radio serial device> -m 3085 -t 51111`
+  7. In a terminal: `./amp_serial_control.sh localhost 51111 <path to controller serial device>`

+  That's it - you now have PTT and automatic band selection.
+For other software, such as WSJX-T, which needs control of the radio you can use `Hamlib` as the radio type and point it at rigctld using `localhost` port `51111`.

 # MQTT

 As well as allowing control of the amplifier by publishing MQTT events the system is always updating current state to MQTT.
 You can use this feature to act as a bridge between Rigctl and MQTT even when no amplifier is involved.
 To do this: